Randomized Block Low-Rank Matrix Compression by Tagging: Selecting the Tagging Matrix

 In the following subsections, we examine the tagging matrix optimality problem through two different lenses.
 The first relies on ideas from algebraic geometry to determine an optimal tagging matrix.
-The second offers a computational short-cut via null space vectors that minimize aspect ratios through a fast numerical optimization scheme.
+The second offers a numerical short-cut via null space vectors that minimize aspect ratios through a fast optimization scheme.